 If you received an email starting with the following greetings or opening lines, you probably wouldn’t give it your attention, and neither will anyone you’re emailing.

-A. 4 Salutations to Avoid
+4 Greetings to Avoid

 An inappropriate or outdated greeting will set the wrong tone for your email right from the start.
 Here are some salutations you should stay away from: